№ 7 Legumes

 #7

-Legumes, like beans, lentils, and peas, contain lectins.
+Legumes like beans, lentils, and peas, contain lectins.
 Lectins are a type of protein found in many plants, and they play a role in plant defense mechanisms.
+Edamame is unique among legumes for containing meaningful omega-3 content (7.5:1 ratio vs 27-45:1 for other legumes).
 Lectins can potentially cause digestive discomfort and may interfere with the absorption of nutrients.
 Lectins are water-soluble, so exposure to water removes them.
-Soaking, boiling, heating and fermentation help deactivate most lectins.
+Soaking, boiling, heating, and fermentation help reduce lectin content in legumes.

 Nutrition Facts